Image of Rainbow Colors with Bokeh Lens by Alexander Grey

 The higher rates of anxiety, depression, isolation, self-harm, and suicidal thoughts among LGBTQ+ youth do not exist in a vacuum.

-They happen in the context of stigma, hostility, rejection, invalidation, bullying, discrimination, fear, and the pressure of navigating environments that can feel emotionally or physically unsafe.
+They develop in the context of stigma, hostility, rejection, invalidation, bullying, discrimination, fear, and the ongoing pressure of navigating environments that can feel emotionally or physically unsafe.

 When we understand context, pain makes sense.

-And right now, many queer young people are growing up in a dominant culture where queer identity is being made to seem controversial or threatening.
+Right now, many queer young people are growing up in a dominant culture where queer identity is treated as controversial or threatening.
+Often, and especially during adolescence, when belonging matters so deeply, that takes a toll.

 Adults, communities, schools, and institutions need to grapple more seriously with this:

-When young people are struggling in environments shaped by shame, hostility, fear, rejection, or dehumanization, the solution is not further stigma.
+When young people are struggling in environments shaped by shame, hostility, fear, rejection, or dehumanization, the solution is not more stigma.

 Queerness is not the problem.